CSC510-2015-Axitron/project2/README.md

 Github organizes their API in much the same way and we saw no reason to break too far from their pattern.
 In addition, grabbing the raw data and caching it locally allows for fewer potential issues with network connections or API rate limitations, as opposed to using feature detectors that performed analysis directly after retrieving the data and storing the results.

-###How we collected it
+### 1.2 How we collected it

 As recommended, we utilized the gitable.py utility to grab the initial sets of data, but later decided that we would like more data than it could provide.
 We also agreed that inserting the data into a SQL database for query would be a valuable first step.
 Our current data collection process proceeds as follows:

-1. Start up gitable-sql.py (our modified gitable.py) with inputs for the target repo and anonymized group name
+1. Start up [gitable-sql.py](https://github.com/CSC510-2015-Axitron/project2/blob/master/gitable-sql.py) (our modified gitable.py) with inputs for the target repo and anonymized group name
 2. Retrieve all the data from GitHub's API
 3. Preprocess it (anonymization and formatting for insertion into database)
 4. Create a SQLite database if one does not already exist, and insert all the data into it

 Once this is complete, a .db file for that repo which can be transferred through email or any other file sharing means and queried at leisure offline.

-##Anonymization
+## 2. Anonymization

 Anonymization was performed on both group names and group users, so the individual groups and users will not be identified.
 Each group in our database was assigned with a number based on the order in which they were imported in the database.
 To anonymize users within each group, an empty array was created and each time when user ID was detected, the python program searched the array for the ID.
 If the user ID was not found in the array the ID would be entered into the array.
 Then, the user ID was replaced with "user" plus the index number of the ID in the array.
 The code for anonymization is shown as follows.